Quest Lab Stewardship

 With laboratory tests guiding up to 70% of all medical decisions, improvements in appropriate test selection in compliance with evidence-based guidelines have the power to radically improve patient outcomes and reduce healthcare costs.3

-Quest Lab Stewardship can help.
+Quest Lab Stewardship powered by hc1 can help.

 Please contact your Quest Diagnostics sales representative to learn more.